nishants/-Docs/zinc/crg-case-study.md

 - only time team came together was a weekly 1 hour call.
 - separation of product and develivery team was very evident.
 - people had communication in public channels, and product team might often not reply to individual messages.
+- cultural and geographical barriers made it even harder to get the team together.